commandus/tlns/README.md

 - network key
 - app key
 - stage process error code
+- radio metadata sent by the gateway such as signal power

 At any stage task can be cancelled on stage process error such as
 - no network or app key available (device is not registered)